sjhloco/nornir_validate/validation_builder/README.md

 ^^^^ END desired_state_task ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ```

-If the desired state contains a nested list in the desired state must be specifically called out as a list, for example with *show vlan brief* interfaces:
+If the desired state contains a nested list it must be specifically called out as a list.
+For example, with *show vlan brief* interfaces:

 ```none
 - show vlan brief: